-One of the delights of summer is the abundance of fresh, organic, homegrown vegetables that are available.
-The advantage of growing your own garden is that you can harvest and enjoy your vegetables when they are at peak flavor and nutrition.
+One of the delights of summer is the abundance of fresh, organic vegetables that are available.
+The advantage of home gardening is that you can harvest and enjoy your vegetables when they are at peak flavor and nutrition.

 My goal each year is to try to grow enough food for fresh eating and to preserve for winter.
 Since our growing season is short, this means that the majority of the harvest all comes in around the same time.